 Butterfly-Shaped Tea Sandwiches are perfect to make for spring and summer.
-I make these for tea parties and luncheons.
+I make these open-faced sandwiches for tea parties and luncheons.

 I’m crazy about butterflies.
 I purposely plant flowers in my garden to attract them.
-To celebrate spring and/or summer, I prepared a tray of tea sandwiches.
+And to celebrate spring and/or summer, I prepared a tray of tea sandwiches.

 I’ve been collecting cookie cutters for years.
 I rarely use them to make cookies but they are wonderful when it comes to making tea sandwiches.